driconrikus/jscalc/README.md

-# JSCalc, a simple calculator app!
+# JSCalc 1.0, a simple calculator web app!

-This is a basic calculator made with HTML, CSS and JavaScript.
+This is a basic calculator made with HTML, CSS and JavaScript, it also works with your keyboard!

 ## What's working:
 - Addition